easolhq/easolhq.github.io/docs/reference/objects/content_library.md

 parent: Objects
 ---

-The `content` object has the following attributes.
+The `Content` object has the following attributes.

 # content.business